Ken Reinker’s practice focuses on all aspects of antitrust law.

 Samsung Electronics in the sale of its printer business to HP Inc. for $1.05 billion.

-Haldex in an unsolicited takeover offer by Knorr-Bremse that involved two of the largest truck brake suppliers, as well as competing bids ZF Friedrichshafen and SAF-Holland.
+Haldex in an unsolicited takeover offer by Knorr-Bremse that involved two of the largest truck brake suppliers, as well as competing bids from ZF Friedrichshafen and SAF-Holland.

 - Articles Co-Chair, Harvard Law Review, Harvard Law School